 They are objects of thin crusts of original earth surfaces fixed on-site and detached from their place of origin worldwide.
 As objects of earth they are re-contextualized info the realm of art around the globe.

-We find ground formations/ information on surfaces of dunes, in riverbeds, at sea shores, on mountains, but also in cities and at industrial sites.
+We find ground formations/ information on surfaces of dunes, in riverbeds, at sea shores, on mountains, fields or in cities and industrial sites.

 The unmatched aesthetics of elemental creation and the change of perspective from the horizontal to the vertical increase the appreciation and respect of humans towards the foundation of life.

 Decrustates touch the senses and sharpen the perception of the relevance of soil and its connection within human cultures.

 We place the originality and truthfulness of the Decrustates against today’s virtual products: grains of sand vs. pixels

 Decrustation in the Namib Desert: